 • a warning that failure to respond may be interpreted by Licensing as an indication that the operation has voluntarily closed.

 c.
-Mail a copy of the form or letter to the operator, applicant, or designee by regular mail;
+Mail a copy of the form to the operator, applicant, or designee by regular mail;

 d.
 If mailing the form would impede an ongoing investigation, Licensing staff consult with the supervisor on when to mail the form to the operator, applicant, or designee.